Every year in May, a councillor is elected as the Mayor of Hillingdon and becomes Hillingdon's ceremonial and civic head for the year.

 The role of the Mayor

 The Mayor is the First Citizen of the London Borough of Hillingdon.
-During her term of office, she has a specific role to play for the local authority.
+During his/her term of office, he/she has a specific role to play for the local authority.

 Many of the rules and regulations that govern the actions of the Mayor are passed by Parliament.

-The Mayor's office is apolitical and she represents the council at many civic and ceremonial events in Hillingdon, as well as other boroughs.
+The Mayor's office is apolitical and he/she represents the council at many civic and ceremonial events in Hillingdon, as well as other boroughs.

 The Mayor's attendance can add weight to special events organised by Hillingdon based voluntary and resident groups, charities, faith groups, schools, colleges, universities, statutory bodies and businesses.

-The Mayor has statutory precedence of the London Borough of Hillingdon, whereby she ranks immediately after members of the Royal Family, who always take precedence.
+The Mayor has statutory precedence of the London Borough of Hillingdon, whereby he/she ranks immediately after members of the Royal Family, who always take precedence.